Invariant parameterization and turbulence modeling on the beta-plane: Introduction

 Perhaps the most relevant usage of the barotropic vorticity equation is related to two-dimensional turbulence.
 Turbulence on the beta-plane (or, more general, on the rotating sphere) is peculiar in that it allows for the combination of turbulent and wave-like effects.
 It is believed to explain the emergence of strong jets and band-like structure on giant planets in our solar system and is therefore the subject of intensive investigation, see e.g.~\cite{huan01Ay,malt91Ay,rhin75Ay,salm98Ay,vall06Ay} and references therein.
 In the present paper we focus on freely decaying turbulence on the beta-plane by using invariant hyperdiffusion terms to initiate the energy--enstrophy cascades.
-These cascades are most probable responsible for to the emergence of coherent, stable structures (vortices) that are ubiquitous in large-scale geophysical fluid dynamics.
+These cascades are likely responsible for the emergence of coherent, stable structures (vortices) that are ubiquitous in large-scale geophysical fluid dynamics.
+Note that the possibility of a development of coherent structures causing the classical inverse cascade to break down is also discussed in the literature.
+Energy can then be transferred between different scales without a non-linear cascade~\cite{robi06Ay}.